-14 people detained in container by militiamen in South Kordofan freed by joint force
+14 people detained in container in South Kordofan freed by joint force

 On Tuesday, a joint committee of the Sudan Armed Forces (SAF) and anti-gold mining committees in Talodi locality in South Kordofan managed to release 14 people detained by the Rapid Support Forces (RSF) government militia on Tuesday in the El Tagola mine.
 The RSF reportedly placed the, detainees in a closed container as a makeshift detention centre where they stole their belongings and the property of others.

 Dr Bushra Gamar, director of the Sudanese Human Rights and Development Organisation (HUDO), said in an interview with Radio Dabanga that the joint committee was formed after the people living near gold mines in El Leri, Kalogi, and Talodi resorted to the army for protection and protested in front of the garrison in Talodi.